Results of the Work – 4/20/17

-So thanks for your prayers for the ministry and for evangelism today if you had a chance.
-God truly blessed and I had good conversations.
+So thanks for your prayers for the ministry this past week and for evangelism yesterday if you had a chance.
+God truly blessed.
+121 students have trusted Christ so far this school year on campus.

 In Him,